Tag Archives: Health

 Dehydratin’ Away…

-So now I’m trying anything that sounds like it will taste good when dried out: apple with cinnamon, strawberries, figs, carrots, zucchini, and of course, kale.
+I’m trying anything that sounds like it will taste good dried out: apple with cinnamon, strawberries, figs, carrots, zucchini, and of course, kale.

 Now, one might wonder what the point is.
 Don’t we want the water that’s in these foods?
 Sure!